videsk/.github/profile/README.md

 We're happy to see you here!
 You will find some open-source libraries we created for the community, also as public repositories to be transparent with our customers and consumers.

 ### Developers
-If you're looking working with us, please send us a video about yourself to: `developers [at] videsk.io`
+If you're looking to work with us, please send us a video about yourself to: `developers [at] videsk.io`

 ### Customers
 If you're looking at our docs, please visit: https://developers.videsk.io